tetratelabs/istio-distro.io/content/istio-ca-certs-integrations/gcp-cas-integration/_index.en.md

       emailaddresses:
         - "youremail@example.io"
 </pre>
-Once we have the prerequisites satisfied and the config file created, we could run the GetIstio gen-ca command to create 'cacerts' Kubernetes secret as well as a local yaml file of the secret. `getistio` connects to the cluster your Kubernetes configuration points to.
+Once we have the prerequisites satisfied and the config file created, we could run the [`getistio gen-ca`](/getistio-cli/reference/getistio_gen-ca) command to create the 'cacerts' Kubernetes secret as well as a local yaml file of the secret. `getistio` connects to the cluster your Kubernetes configuration points to.

 ```
 getistio gen-ca --config-file gcp-cas-config.yaml
 ```

-Once the command is run, you will notice a file created under `~/.getistio/secret/` and 'cacerts' secret in istio-system namespace. 'istiod' when started would use this cert to sign workload certificates.
+Once the command is run, you will notice a file created under `~/.getistio/secret/` and 'cacerts' secret in the istio-system namespace. 'istiod' when started would use this cert to sign workload certificates.